-Like the FFT, the DTFT transforms time-domain data into the frequency domain.
-More specifically, the DTFT projects a length N time data sequence onto sinusoids at N different frequencies.
+The DTFT transforms time-domain data into the frequency domain.
+More specifically, it projects a time data sequence of N length onto sinusoids at N frequencies.
 The FFT performs the same mathematical operation as the DTFT in a computationally efficient manner.

 However, this efficiency has a constraint—the FFT requires the length N to be a power of 2.
-Due to such, all analysis line values are a power of 2.
+As such, all analysis line values are a power of 2.

 FFT & Fourier Analysis

 The FFT is one of several Fourier analysis methods.
-In turn, Fourier analysis is one of many analysis methods that take apart data x(t) collected in the time domain.
+In turn, Fourier analysis is one of many analysis methods that take apart time-domain data x(t).
 These components are typically projections of the data onto a set of basis functions.

-For Fourier analysis, the operation that takes apart data using projections is the Fourier transform operator.
+For Fourier analysis, the Fourier transform operator takes apart data using projections.
 The resulting set of components is the Fourier transform of x(t).

 A Fourier transform basis function is any function ϕ(ω)=e-iωt, where ω can be any real number (any element in ℝ).

 By Euler’s identity, each basis function ϕ(ω) has a real and an imaginary sinusoidal part: ϕ(ω) = e-iωt = cos(ωt) + i sin(ωt).

 - Fourier Transform (FT): maps from continuous to continuous

 - Discrete Time Fourier Transform (DTFT): maps from discrete to continuous